Faviel-LR/Jaws_Sharks_Evolution/README.md

 Script Jaws CommBiol 060423 contains all the necessary script and notes to produce the figures in the manuscript and supplementary figures/tables.

-pts folder contains the curve and landmark files for each surface file, this is necessary for the patch placement.
+pts and pts2 folder contains the curve and landmark files for each surface file, this is necessary for the patch placement.

+It is recommended to set a ply folder for the surface files in https://doi.org/10.6084/m9.figshare.c.3662366.v1

 files script folder contains all the necessary files (trees, csv, results, surface files, and ladnmark data).